kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 For reference.
 The v1beta1 contract had `nodeDrainTimeout`, `nodeVolumeDetachTimeout`, `nodeDeletionTimeout` fields of type `*metav1.Duration` instead of the new fields with `Seconds` suffix of type `*int32`.
+`infrastructureRef` was of type `corev1.ObjectReference`, the new field has the type  `clusterv1.ContractVersionedObjectReference`.

 </aside>